 });

-Create Tenant-Aware Todos Table
+Create a Tenant-Aware Todos Table

 CREATE TABLE IF NOT EXISTS todos (